partysalat/magic-kingdom/game/art_generation_guide.md

 #### 2. Quick-Draw Shrimp (Multi-Directional)

-**ChatGPT Base Prompt (add direction at the end):**
+**ChatGPT Base Prompt:**
 ```
-Create a video game enemy character sprite in isometric 3/4 top-down view at a 45-degree angle from above, similar to RimWorld or Stardew Valley enemy sprites.
-The character is a pink shrimp styled as a quick-draw gunslinger.
-Small and nimble looking with a tiny bandana and small cowboy hat, holding dual pistols in his claws.
-The shrimp has a fast, agile posture that conveys speed and quickness.
-Natural shrimp features - curved body, long antennae, segmented tail - in an anthropomorphic quick-draw stance.
-Comic book art style with thick black outlines and cel-shading.
-Wild west beach theme, bold colors.
-Centered on transparent or white background.
-Single enemy sprite, game-ready asset
+Create a single video game enemy sprite for a top-down shooter.
+Use an isometric 3/4 perspective viewed from 45 degrees above, like sprites in Stardew Valley or Enter the Gungeon.

+CHARACTER: A pink shrimp styled as a quick-draw gunslinger.
+Small and nimble, standing upright in a fast, agile posture.
+[ADD DIRECTION]

+OUTFIT: Tiny red bandana around neck, small brown cowboy hat.
+Holding dual pistols in small claws in quick-draw stance.
+Fast gunslinger vibe.

+FEATURES: Natural shrimp anatomy - curved segmented body, long antennae, multiple small legs, tail fan.
+Small size compared to other enemies.
+Cartoonish but clearly a speedy threat.

+STYLE: Bold comic book art with thick black ink outlines around every shape.
+Cel-shaded for depth with 2-3 tone levels.
+Clean, vibrant colors - bright pink for body, brown for hat, red bandana.
+No gradients, flat color zones with clear shadows.

+COMPOSITION: Character centered, taking up 60% of frame (smaller than other enemies).
+Dynamic quick-draw pose.
+White or transparent background with no environmental elements.

+AESTHETIC: Fast gunslinger meets small ocean creature.
+Conveys speed and agility.
+Bold and readable at small sizes.
 ```

 **Bing Condensed Base (add direction):**